Foreword

 Installation

-, a command line tool for managing Calyxium versions and associated tools.
+The first step is to install Calyxium.
+We’ll download Calyxium through calyxup, a command line tool for managing Calyxium versions and associated tools.
 You’ll need an internet connection for the download.

 Note: if you prefer not to use

-for some reason, please see the Alternative Calyxium Installation Methods page for more options.
+calyxupfor some reason, please see the Alternative Calyxium Installation Methods page for more options.

 The following steps install the latest stable version of Calyxium, which is compatible with all of the book’s examples.
 Some program outputs may vary from the book because Calyxium often improves error messages and warnings.
 In other words, any newer, stable version of Calyxium you install using these steps should work as expected with the content of this book.